kevthehermit/PasteHunter/README.md

 For all the pastes it finds it scans the raw contents against a series of Yara rules looking for information that can be used by an organisation or a researcher.

-## Pastebin API Deprecated

-We are aware that the pastebin scraping API has been deprectated and are reviewing.

 ## Setup
 For setup instructions please see the official documentation https://pastehunter.readthedocs.io/en/latest/installation.html